 These reports demonstrate that there are outstanding career opportunities for those with the right skills and credentials.
 To fulfill the requirements outlined in a typical federal contract manager job description, you’ll need strong negotiation abilities and broad knowledge of the federal contract management process.
 Industry certification can also provide a competitive edge.

-When you earn a Master Certificate in Government Agile Contract Management from Villanova, you’ll not only prepare to achieve industry certification, but you’ll develop the practical skills and in-depth knowledge to successfully compete for the best federal contract manager jobs.
+When you earn a Certificate in Agile Contract Management from Villanova, you’ll not only prepare to achieve industry certification, but you’ll develop the practical skills and in-depth knowledge to successfully compete for the best federal contract manager jobs.

 1 Newell, Elizabeth.
 “Acquisition workforce looms large at initial stimulus meeting.”
 GovernmentExecutive.com, February 25, 2009.

 2 Kreisher, Otto.
 “Pentagon IG details waste in military contracts.”
 Congress Daily, February 27, 2009.